Skip to content

 Kraken

 Kraken is unashamedly ambitious.
-From its Spielberg-like stylings through Lovecraftian imagery, Pål Øie’s new film is part tourist marketing video and part 90-minute telling off about the risks of messing with nature.
-And it pulls it off…just about.
+From its Spielberg-like stylings to its Lovecraftian imagery, Pål Øie’s new film is part tourist marketing video and part 90-minute telling off about the risks of messing with nature.
+And it pulls it off… just about.

 On Norway’s largest fjord, Sognefjord, some scientists are blasting sonic waves into the water to protect their salmon farm from lice.
 Predictably, there are consequences to these actions, the greatest of which is attracting the attention of a Cthulhu-sized squid monster, the titular Kraken.